-The Hungary Initiatives Foundation (HIF) and Ludovika-University of Public Service (NKE) have concluded a Memorandum of Understanding in order to facilitate their educational and academic cooperation.
+The Hungary Foundation (HIF) and Ludovika-University of Public Service (NKE) have concluded a Memorandum of Understanding in order to facilitate their educational and academic cooperation.

-The Hungary Initiatives Foundation (HIF) and Ludovika-University of Public Service have concluded a Memorandum of Understanding this week, in order to facilitate their educational and academic cooperation.
+The Hungary Foundation (HIF) and Ludovika-University of Public Service have concluded a Memorandum of Understanding this week, in order to facilitate their educational and academic cooperation.

 The most recent joint event of this cooperation was the thematic day of the orientation week of the Budapest Fellowship Program organized by HIF and Ludovika-UPS on the Ludovika Campus.
 This existing academic relationship has been extended and formalized by the Memorandum, signed by András Koltay, Rector of Ludovika-UPS, and Anna Smith Lacey, Executive Director of HIF.